Benjamin Moore Greige: Revere Pewter, Edgecomb Gray, Gray Owl

-I probably should’ve done a better job documenting the first time I chose a Gray (or Greige) wall color for my home but I never got around to it, so here is a belated post about how I ended up choosing Edgecomb Gray as an all-over color for the home I’m living in now.
+I probably should’ve done a better job documenting the first time I chose a Gray (or Greige) wall color for my home but I never got around to it, so here is a belated post about how I ended up choosing Benjamin Moore Edgecomb Gray as an all-over color for the home I was living in back in 2015.

 There is a wealth of information floating around the web about hundreds of different shades of grays and greige (gray+ beige) so instead of repeating all that I’ve learned and found to be true (and untrue), I’ll just cut to the chase for the sake of this post.

-So here is how Revere Pewter looks against white trim.
+So here is how Benjamin Moore’s Revere Pewter looks against white trim.
 Elegant, modern, not too dark, not too light.